GrottoPress/shield/README.md

 # ->>> config/shield.cr

 Shield.configure do |settings|
-  # How long login should be remebered?
+  # How long should a login last before it expires?
-  settings.login_expiry = 30.days
+  settings.login_expiry = 24.hours

   # Required minimum length of password
   settings.password_min_length = 12